amo2003/Live-Weather-Analytics-/README.md

 7) Trade-offs Considered

-In-memory caching was used instead of Redis to keep the setup simple Comfort Index is subjective and may vary based on personal preferences
+In-memory caching was used instead of Redis to keep the setup simple.
+Comfort Index is subjective and may vary based on personal preferences.

 8) Known Limitations

-Weather data depends on OpenWeatherMap availability Comfort Index is a simplified model and not personalized per user
+Weather data depends on OpenWeatherMap availability.
+Comfort Index is a simplified model and not personalised per user.